Patient Care Services Provided by a Pharmacist

 AMCP defines the pharmacists’ role in collaborative care as:

-AMCP believes that the pharmacist brings value to the health care team by serving as the medication management professional.
+AMCP believes that the pharmacist brings value to the patient care team by serving as the medication management professional.
 Pharmacists’ training and expertise support their role as the leader in collaborative efforts to develop and implement pharmaceutical care plans.

 - Assessment of patient knowledge of their medical conditions and their treatment plan;

-- Assessment of patient safety by evaluating patient treatment plans for the risk of adverse drug reactions;
+- Assessment of patient safety by evaluating patient medication treatment plans for the risk of adverse drug reactions;

 - Recommending and/or providing preventive care services;